MizaGBF/GBFLT/readme.md

 * `Right`: Go to the raid on the right.
 * `Shit+F1~F12`: Set the current raid to the Function Key pressed.
 * `F1~F12`: Go to the raid associated to this Function key.

-### Issues
-If the application doesn't start at all, your Python version might be outdated.
-Uninstall and install a more recent [version](https://www.python.org/downloads/).
-You can also try to run `assets/troubleshooting.pyw` to see if it detects any problem.
-Else, if you encountered a bug in the application itself, open an issue or contact me directly.

 ### Support
 Just drop a star on the top right corner of this page if you want to show your support.